jacklinke/til/hashnode/20221022 - hashnode blog from github repo.md

 Because I intend to update this repo regularly with new content, I expect that the list of files will grow rapidly.
 A long list of files with no structure will become increasingly frustrating, so I'd like to be able to organize using folders

 One thing I have been unable to find information on is whether Hashnode allows blog post files to be nested in folders.
 This initial attempt at creating a TIL entry should give me the answer to that.

+Update: Yep, it works!
+Go ahead and use folders to organize your articles.